Before you even think about how you can optimise your Facebook Ads, you need to understand the power that the platform holds.

 To start with, the targeting options on Facebook are outrageously good.
 You can target users by location, demographics, age, gender, interests, behaviour, income and so much more.

-You have complete control over your daily budget and maximum cost-per-click and you can get an instant return on investment if your ads are done right and you have worked out what your profit margin is.
+When you’re building a social media campaign, you have complete control over your daily budget and maximum cost-per-click and you can get an instant return on investment if your ads are done right and you have worked out what your profit margin is.

 As well as using static images, you can use videos as part of your ad creative and videos are proven to increase conversion rates.
 (You can find out more about this in our video marketing blog.)